 Although essential oils are highly concentrated, their composition represents only the volatile part of plants’ secondary metabolite profile.
 It is estimated that of all known secondary metabolites, volatiles present roughly about 1% (Dudareva et al. 2006).

 Essential oils, for example, cannot have astringent effects because they don’t contain tannins.
 Distillates from St. John’s Wort (Hypericum perforatum) won’t have antidepressive activity as they don’t contain hypericin and hyperforin.
-Frankincense (Boswellia sp.) essential oils won’t contain anti-tumorigenic boswellic acid, and there will be no cannabinoids (such as THC and CBD) in the cannabis distillates.
+Frankincense (Boswellia sp.) essential oils won’t contain anti-tumorigenic boswellic acids, and there will be no cannabinoids (such as THC and CBD) in the cannabis distillates.
 There’s much more to this – in fact, this misconception is so huge that it undermines the credibility of aromatherapy as a whole.

 Is there a way to recognise this bad practice?
 Well, it’s difficult if you don’t know what to look for, but listing all sorts of healing effects without citing the relevant research (see next bullet) is already a bad sign.
 If the original research is cited, you can google the headline and usually it is evident from the abstract whether the study was conducted on essential oils or solvent extracts.
 If it just says that ‘extracts’ from X plant were used, you can be quite sure there were no essential oils involved.